HaGGi13/ConnyConsole/README.md

 ### Test code

-As an application is only as good as it was tested, this chapter gives some insights how the console application tests were implemented.
+As an application is only as good as it was tested, this chapter gives some insights into how the console application tests were implemented.

-- Unit tests implemented with following libraries/frameworks:
+- Unit tests are implemented with the following libraries/frameworks:
     - [AutoFixture.AutoNSubstitute][15]
-    - [AwesomeAssertions][16] (fully community driven fork of _FluentAssertions_)
+    - [AwesomeAssertions][16] (fully community-driven fork of _FluentAssertions_)
     - [NSubstitute][17]
     - [xUnit][14]
 - Graceful + enforced cancellation are tested with simulated `[Ctrl] + [C]` keys pressed ([`ConsoleCancellationTokenSourceTests.cs`][13]);